-This amendment further clarifies that only contractual terms that are required to be complied with before the end of the reporting period will affect the classification of the liability at that date.
-The contractual terms that required to be complied with within 12 months after the reporting period do not affect the classification of liabilities at the reporting date.
-However, for liabilities classified as non-current and must be repaid within 12 months after the reporting period due to potential non-compliance, the relevant facts and circumstances should be disclosed in the notes.
+Note C: This amendment further clarifies that only contractual terms that must be complied with before the end of the reporting period will affect the classification of a liability as of that date.
+Contractual terms that must be complied with within 12 months after the reporting period do not affect the classification of liabilities at the reporting date.
+However, if a liability is classified as non-current but may need to be repaid within 12 months after the reporting period due to potential non-compliance, the relevant facts and circumstances should be disclosed in the notes.